-Additional information on special features is available in the PICmicro[®] Mid-Range MCU Family Reference Manual (DS33023).
+Additional information on special features is available in the PICmicroTM Mid-Range Reference Manual, (DS33023).

-14.1 Configuration Bits
+12.1 Configuration Bits

-The configuration bits can be programmed (read as '0'), or left unprogrammed (read as '1') to select various device configurations.
-The erased or unprogrammed value of the Configuration Word register is 3FFFh.
+The configuration bits can be programmed (read as '0'), or left unprogrammed (read as '1'), to select various device configurations.
+The erased, or unprogrammed value of the configuration word is 3FFFh.
 These bits are mapped in program memory location 2007h.

-It is important to note that address 2007h is beyond the user program memory space which can be accessed only during programming.
+It is important to note that address 2007h is beyond the user program memory space, which can be accessed only during programming.